go-lab/smart-device/RaspberryPi/README.md

 Warning
 =======
-Please, follow the instructions of README and Wiki carefully and remembere that every flavour of linux (Raspbian included) has its own characteristics.<br>
+Please, follow the instructions of README and Wiki carefully and remember that every flavour of linux (Raspbian included) has its own characteristics.<br>

 Disclaimer
 ==========